What is Discoid Meniscus

 If there is no significant locking or pain, it can be managed with conservative treatment mainly physiotherapy.
 The treatment aims at improving muscle strength balance and stretching of tight structures around the knee.
 Proprioceptive and knee control exercises are taught to the patient to reduce abnormal stresses to the joint.

-Consult PAIN FREE PHYSIOTHERAPY CLINIC to know more about the knee conditions and best possible treatment options for them.
+Consult a Physiotherapy nearby to know more about the knee conditions and the best possible treatment options for them.